-Active standby - Use shortcuts to applications in the standby mode.
-See "Active standby mode", on page 72.
+Active standby-Use shortcuts to applications in the standby mode.
+See 'Active standby mode', p.
+80.

-Left selection key - Assign a shortcut to (\frown) in the standby mode.
+Left selection key-Assign a shortcut to () in the standby mode.

-Right selection key - Assign a shortcut to (\frown) in the standby mode.
+Right selection key-Assign a shortcut to (\frown) in the standby mode.

-Active standby apps. - Select the application shortcuts you want to appear in the active standby.
+Active standby apps.-Select the application shortcuts you want to appear in the active standby.
 This setting is only available if Active standby is on.